seydx/homebridge-fritz-platform/README.md

 - **Watch Network**
   - Control devices if connected or disconnected from network
 - **Telegram**
-  - Receive custom messages for occupancy detection (presence), device detection (watch network), incoming/outgoing calls (callmonitor), alarm and router state
+  - Receive custom messages for occupancy detection (presence), device detection (watch network), incoming/outgoing calls (callmonitor), alarm, router state and outlet usage

 Any system capable of running [Homebridge](https://github.com/nfarina/homebridge/) can be used to run **homebridge-fritz-platform**.
 The only need is network access to the device or program in question.